RobinTail/zod-sockets/README.md

 # Dispatching events

+## From Actions

 Depending on your application's needs and architecture, you can choose different ways to send events.
 The emission methods have constraints on emission types declared in the configuration.

 ```typescript
 actionsFactory.build({